MaciejMilosz/DeployTool/README.md

 ## How to use

 Just copy the src folder, run console, and proper ant target.
 This can be easly used by developers to deploy code into dev orgs.
-JDK and Ant needs to be installed.
+JDK and Ant needs to be installed. ant-salesforce api version - 41.
+If you nee to use older - pre 39 you will nee to modify targets.
+If you need to use newer please download it from your org via url: https://gs0.salesforce.com/dwnld/SfdcAnt/salesforce_ant_nn.0.zip where nn is api version you want.

 ### Targets